openhab/openhab-docs/introduction.md

 Here a short list of the steps that you will need to consider to get openHAB up and running as your home automation system:

 1. Install openHAB
-2. Chances are that you already own a device that is already supported by openHAB, but even if you don’t, you can try out openHAB
+2. If you already own a smart device, search the addons for the brand or technology used by that device (or simply browse the list of [add-ons](https://www.openhab.org/addons/) for any technologies or services you may recognize)
 3. Install a binding (in openHAB)
 4. Define a “thing”
 5. Add a “channel” to the “thing” if not created by the binding